matwey/lwip-enc28j60/README.md

 * Get a ENC28J60 chip with UEXT connector (MOD-ENC28J60 from Olimex)
 * Get a Gecko chip with UEXT connector (EM-32G880F128-H from Olimex) with a power supply (the programmer only measures and does not power)
-* Get an SWD programmer (any of the EnergyMicro starter kits)
+* Get an SWD programmer (ST-Link/V2)
 * Wire everything up the only way the connectors fit
+* Get `openocd` (eg. from Debian, version 0.8.0-131-gbd0409a-0~exp1 or later[1])
 * Get an `arm-none-eabi-gcc` (eg. from the Debian package `gcc-arm-none-eabi`)
-* Get the EFM32 toolchain set up (FIXME: that could need some more details)
+* Get the EFM32 emlib and CMSIS sources (FIXME: that could need some more details)
 * Fetch the lwIP library and build the example code

         cd examples/netblink/
         git clone git://git.savannah.nongnu.org/lwip.git -b DEVEL-1_4_1
         make

+* Start `openocd`:

+        openocd -f openocd.cfg

+  Leave this running and continue in another terminal.

 * Upload the program:

-        make upload
+        make stlink_upload

 * Configure your Ethernet interface as 192.168.0.1/24
 * Test everything: